 Company’s cash flow is a result of inventory planning because of its straight impact on them.
 And ERP is that medium which improves the efficiency of inventory planning.
-It gathers data and creates reports about non-capitalized assets and stock items.
+It also gathers data and creates reports about non-capitalized assets and stock items.

 In today’s competitive market, the importance of sales department is growing day by day.
 To raise a golden handshake, the sales department of a company has to work on the customer relationships.
-ERP is that tool through which the department can have triggered communications and customer relationships maintained in a better way.
+ERP is that tool through which the department can have triggered communications and also maintained customer relationships in a better way.